Accounts Receivable vs Accounts Payable: What’s the Difference (With Examples)

 How to Effectively Manage Accounts Receivable and Accounts Payable

-However, specifically over the last few years, the payments industry has undergone significant changes, largely driven by Accounts Payable.
-These changes can significantly impact Accounts Receivable, making it important to understand the implications for your business.
+Over the last few years, the payments industry has undergone significant changes; these changes can significantly impact AR and AP, making it essential to understand the implications for your business.

-For example, implementing online portals for electronic invoices can enhance efficiency, but it may also create challenges for Accounts Receivable if suppliers have to deal with multiple portals and processes.
-To achieve optimal performance, there are four things your Credit and Accounts Receivable team can do.
+For example, implementing online portals for electronic invoices can enhance efficiency, but it may also create challenges for AR teams if suppliers have to deal with multiple portals and processes.
+To achieve optimal performance, your credit and accounts receivable team can do four things.

 1. Clean up your master files – By reviewing your customer lists and removing duplicate accounts, identifying related accounts, and ensuring that your existing accounts have current and validated contact information, you can streamline your billing and collections processes.
 In an electronic environment, it’s important to avoid wasting time correcting outdated or inaccurate information that can slow down the entire process.